WITH OUR PARTNERS AT WILDERNESS TRAVEL

 There will be plenty of wildlife spotting as we make our way across the Antarctic Convergence—the point where cold, northward-flowing waters meet the relatively warmer waters of the subantarctic—and officially enter Antarctic waters.
 Shipboard presentations continue, featuring the exciting history and abundant wildlife of South Georgia, and the upcoming eclipse.

 Magnificent mountain scenery, glaciers galore, a rugged coastline punctuated with icebergs, and an astounding array of wildlife are all within view as we travel down South Georgia’s leeward coast.
 Landing sites feature huge elephant seals, fur seals, macaroni penguins, albatrosses, petrels, and skuas.
 King penguins, from fuzzy chicks to fattened adults, can be seen in the hundreds of thousands.
-Visit the whaling museum, the Norwegian Seamen’s Church, the British Antarctic Survey station, and the tiny graveyard where the great Antarctic explorer Sir Ernest Shackleton is buried.
+Visit the the tiny graveyard where the great Antarctic explorer Sir Ernest Shackleton is buried.

 The excitement builds as we head toward the eclipse viewing position, with presentations by guest astronomer Alex Filippenko, PhD.
-On Day 13—Eclipse Day—we’ll be on the centerline between South Georgia and the South Orkney Islands; the eclipse takes place in the surreal austral summer light.
-Being on board the Seaventure provides the best chance of cruising into an area of open sky, depending on the unpredictable Antarctic weather.
-In the afternoon, visit Base Orcadas or Signy Research Station in the South Orkneys.
-Informative presentations and wildlife watching continue as we head farther south and icebergs become more and more plentiful on Day 14.
+On Dec 3—Eclipse Day—we’ll be on the centerline between South Georgia and the South Orkney Islands; the eclipse takes place in the surreal austral summer light.
+Informative presentations and wildlife watching continue as we head farther south and icebergs become more and more plentiful.

 LOCAL CONTACT TIMES FOR OUR PLANNED VIEWING POSITION